KevinAst/feature-u/docs/usage.md

 }
 ```

-**Also NOTE:** In the example above you can see that `launchApp()`
-uses a `registerRootAppElm()` callback hook to register the supplied
-`rootAppElm` to the specific React framework in use.
-Because this
-registration is accomplished by app-specific code, **feature-u** can
-operate in any of the React flavors, such as: React Web, React Native,
-Expo, etc. (_please refer to:_ [React
-Registration](#react-registration)).

-Hopefully this gives you the basic idea of how **feature-u** operates.
+Hopefully this gives you a basic feel of how **feature-u** operates.
-The following sections develop a more thorough understanding! _Go
+The subsequent sections will develop a more thorough understanding!
-forth and compute!!_

 ## Real Example